nodejs/node/doc/api/modules.md

 by that name.

 Some core modules are always preferentially loaded if their identifier is passed to `require()`.
-For instance, `require('http')` will always return the built-in HTTP module, even if there is a file by that name.
+For instance, `require('http')` will return the built-in HTTP module, even if there is a file by that name.
+However, note that core modules specified without the `node:` prefix are served from the cache if an entry for the module exists.
+Because cache entries can be manually altered by modifying the `require.cache `object, this allows the module's implementation to be replaced.
+To ensure `require() ` returns the original implementation, use the `node:` prefix.
 The list of core modules that can be loaded without using the `node:` prefix is exposed as [`module.builtinModules`][].